GalvanizeOpenSource/stats-shortcourse/src/concluding-remarks.rst

 Where do we want to be with machine learning algorithms
 --------------------------------------------------------

-  * Algorithms are not just use black boxes
+**Algorithms are not just black boxes**

-  * Provide the tools you need to understand what each algorithm you call is doing
+  * Know when is it appropriate to use the algorithms/tools
+  * Provide enough resources so that:
      * Can you explain what the algorithm is doing in plain English?
      * Can you implement a simple version from the ground up?

 .. note:: the last point may be more difficult for some algorithms, but we will provide you with the resources to follow up on this.